BETeng/Plaidypus-Code-Challenge/naper-yelp/README.md

 After installing packages, head to they Yelp Fusion site [here](https://www.yelp.com/login?return_url=%2Fdevelopers%2Fv3%2Fmanage_app) and follow the directions to get an API Key

-### Storing API key in .env file
-After acquiring your unique API key, create a .env file in the src folder of the application.
-After creating the .env file
+### After acquiring your unique API key:
+* Create a .env file in the src folder of the application
+* Type the following into the .env file:
 ```
 REACT_APP_API_KEY=THE API KEY YOU JUST MADE
 ```